-The second section of the Technical Note, French-McCay (2024) briefly outlined multiple considerations for developing thresholds for entrained oil for risk assessments and defining the EMBA, including:
+The second section of the Technical Note, French-McCay (2025) briefly outlined multiple considerations for developing thresholds for entrained oil for risk assessments and defining the EMBA, including:

-- Bioavailability: Dissolved hydrocarbons are the most toxic component of oils to aquatic organisms and there is little evidence to date that demonstrates direct impacts of entrained droplets (citing Parkerton et al. (2023a)).
+- Bioavailability: Dissolved hydrocarbons are the most toxic component of oils to aquatic organisms and there is little evidence to date that demonstrates direct impacts of entrained droplets (citing Parkerton et al. (2023a) and Carls et al. (2008)).
 Only a fraction of the hydrocarbons in oil droplets are soluble and bioavailable.
 Of the components which are soluble, a substantial fraction of the lightest hydrocarbons (i.e. MAHs and soluble alkanes) are rapidly lost to volatilisation, further limiting exposure (except for light oils discharged at depth). - Oil composition affects toxicity: Oil composition is complex and changes over the duration of a spill (i.e., with weathering).
 The toxicity of individual components of soluble hydrocarbons is inversely related to water solubility and typical ranges of lethal concentrations affecting 50% of exposed organisms (LC50s) for PAHs were provided and vary by orders of magnitude (10 ppb-100 ppm).
 It was suggested the evaluation of toxicity of complex oil mixtures should ideally be modelled by applying Toxicity Units (TUs), where 1 TU = LC50 (French-McCay et al., 2023; Parkerton et al., 2023b). - Weathering: Weathering (a complex process of volatilization and dissolution losses, and biodegradation) changes oil composition and therefore its bioavailability and toxicity.
-Entrained oil droplets are an important source of dissolved hydrocarbons, but as the oil weathers, it becomes less toxic ('effectively non-toxic') for highly weathered residual oil.
-This highlights a key reason to avoid applying toxicity thresholds for dissolved oils to entrained (and particularly weathered) oil. - Duration of exposure (uptake): The LC50 values used to derive toxicity thresholds are generally derived from relative long exposures of 48 to 96 hours.
+Several appropriate studies were cited to support this.
+Entrained oil droplets are an important source of soluble and semi-soluble hydrocarbons and related heterocyclic compounds; however, as oil weathers, these compounds are depleted, and the oil becomes less toxic.
+Highly weathered oil was described as 'not acutely toxic in the water column'.
+This highlights a key reason to avoid applying toxicity thresholds for dissolved oils to entrained oil, particularly when weathered. - Duration of exposure (uptake): The LC50 values used to derive toxicity thresholds are generally derived from relative long exposures of 48 to 96 hours.
 LC50 values for shorter exposures are higher as it takes time for dissolved hydrocarbons to accumulate in organisms.
 This means LC50s from laboratory studies (48 to 96 h) overestimate effects if used to assess risk over shorter duration field exposures.